Securing access to your account and assets

 • Do not expose your app secret or include it in client-side code

-Before reading this tutorial you should read through the security concepts page if you haven’t already done so.
+Before reading this tutorial, you should read through the security concepts page if you haven’t already done so.
 The concepts page contains the specifications of our security mechanisms and a brief explanation of best practices.
 The aim of this tutorial is to elaborate on those best practices and provide practical examples of how to follow them.

 Problem

-By default each app does not have the “security” option enabled.
-By default all that’s needed to upload a file is an API key, and all that’s needed to read a file is its handle.
+By default, each app does not have the “security” option enabled.
+By default, all that’s needed to upload a file is an API key, and all that’s needed to read a file is its handle.
 With a few exceptions, all operations and features are available with just this information.

 How someone could obtain these values varies with your specific implementation, but it’s generally easy to find them.
-Handles are included as part of the URL to serve assets, so someone could inspect img elements for the src value for example.
+Handles are included as part of the URL to serve assets, so someone could inspect img elements for the src value, for example.
 API keys are similarly easy to find, they can be seen by inspecting network requests within the browser.
 In general, these values should not be thought of as private information, as they’re readily exposed out of necessity.

 With a “public” app, you don’t have control over usage.
 A malicious actor could generate disruptive amounts of uploads, transformations, or downloads, and you would have limited control to stop them.
 You also have limited control over who has continued access to content.
 Once you serve someone a handle, they have unrestricted access to download the file and your only control is to delete the file.
 Unrestricted access could lead to unexpected overage costs and disruption to business.